santiment/academy/src/docs/metrics/community-social-volume/index.md

 ## Definition

-Community Messages Count is build on top of the [Social Data](/metrics/details/social-data).
+Community Social Volume is build on top of the [Social Data](/metrics/details/social-data).

-Community Messages Count returns the number of messages written in the asset's own community chat (telegram server) or subreddit (reddit).
+Community Social Volume returns social volume of the asses in the asset's own community chat (telegram server) or subreddit (reddit).

 Currently `telegram` and `reddit` are supported.